thoughtspot/ts-chart-sdk/README.md

 This function takes in a [ChartModel](https://ts-chart-sdk-docs.vercel.app/interfaces/ChartModel.html) object and returns a well-formed point configuration definition.

-The point for the demo Gantt chart used in this tutorial looks like this:
+The point for the Gantt chart used in this tutorial looks like this:

 ```bash
 // Project 1 - Project Name